How to check, verify and, investigate to find a good Tenant for your Rental Property in Greater Toronto

 6. Ask open ended questions such as “Tell me about yourself or why are you leaving your current apartment?”
 You will be surprised how much you can learn about someone with such simple questions.

 7. Interview the tenant where they currently live.
 You will see first-hand how they treat someone else’s property.
 It is also hard to hide the smell of a pet, if you are concerned about that.

-8. Give the tenant a deal.
+8. After your rental check, its not a bad idea to give the tenant a good deal.
 It should not be about charging the highest rent possible.
 When tenants think they overpaid, they will almost immediately start looking for another place to live.
 Give tenants a break and they will be happier, and stay longer.

 9. Give tenants incentives.
 Why not a $10 gift card if the rent is paid on time?
 Or a Christmas present, just to show that you appreciate your tenant.
 Treating a tenant with respect often results in the tenant not only paying the rent on time, but they will also take care of your property better.